revaturelabs/interviewquestions/Python/Python-Datatypes/Dictionary.md

 </details>

-5. How will you merge more than one dictionary?
+5.How will you merge more than one dictionary?

 <details><summary> <b>Show Answer</b> </summary>